chirpy2605/voron/V0/Rapid_Burner/README.md

 It has been specifically designed for the Rapido UHF and Dragon UHF hotends.

-The Goliath Air and Goliath Water hotends are also supported (currently in the [Rapid Burner v6](https://github.com/chirpy2605/voron/tree/main/V0/Rapid_Burner/Old_Versions/v6) directory).
+The Goliath Air and Goliath Water hotends are also supported.

 It uses the standard Voron v0.2 X carriage and also works on both MGN7H and MGN9C rail x-carriages.
 There's no loss in X, Y or Z.